Get information to support you and your loved one with recovery from the ICU when you return home.

 While you are recovering from a critical illness, your body might need extra nutrition to help your recovery and rebuild your strength and energy.

-You might have a decreased appetite, feel sick to your stomach (nausea), or have difficulty swallowing.
+You might have a decreased appetite, feel sick to your stomach (nausea), your mouth may be sore, your throat may be sore, or have difficulty swallowing.
 Some people notice changes in your sense of taste such as foods tasting saltier, sweeter, or taking on an unusual metallic taste.
 These usually get better with time.

 -